 Separate and apart from applicable legal requirements, the University is concerned with the health and well-being of all members of the University community.
-Students may contact the Office for Student Affairs in confidence, at 773-298-3121 for referrals or information regarding available and appropriate substance counseling, treatment or rehabilitation programs.
+Students may contact the Office of the Dean of Students in confidence, at 773-298-3121 for referrals or information regarding available and appropriate substance counseling, treatment or rehabilitation programs.